-- 1. Follow the steps described in "Using a Self-Signed Certificate" on page 108. - 2.
-Follow the instructions in "Verifying SSL Certificate Use" below to ensure that a self-signed certificate is in use.
+- 1. Follow the steps described in Using a Self-Signed Certificate. - 2.
+Follow the instructions in Verifying SSL Certificate Use to ensure that a self-signed certificate is in use.

 Migrating from Demo to CA-Signed

 To migrate from a demo to CA-Signed certificate: